-Work completed during 2017 and 2018 on the RBGD of the Great Northern Project by ExploreCo comprised digital compilation of historic exploration data, collection of 7 rock samples and 576 soil samples, and completion of the Mineral Resource Estimate project described in this Technical Report.
+Work completed from 2016 to 2018 on the RBGD of the Great Northern Project by 2647102 Ontario Inc. comprised digital compilation of historic exploration data, collection of 7 rock samples and 576 soil samples, and completion of the Mineral Resource Estimate project described in this Technical Report.

-9.1 Digital Data Compilation
+9.1.1 Digital Data Compilation